Andereoo/TkinterWeb/docs/source/caret.rst

 You can insert and edit hyperlinks, images, and much more.
 Click on a hyperlink while pressing the Ctrl key to navigate to it.
 Like the :class:`~tkinterweb.HtmlFrame` widget, the :class:`~tkinterweb.HtmlText` widget is also scrollable out of the box!

+You can also use :meth:`.HtmlText.insert` and :meth:`.HtmlText.delete` to easily modify the document.

 Customization
 -------------